-Ever wondered what drives your fears and negative self-image, and how to begin healing?
-It’s hard work, but worth every moment, every tear.
+Have you ever wondered what drives your fears and negative self-image and how to begin healing?

-I recently heard someone say that who we are today is a chain of connections of our experiences and surroundings.
-This really connected with me as it made me think about how I became me.
-What has guided me to my beliefs and what has contributed to what I feel is important in life?
-Had these impacts had an empowering, healing or destructive impact?
+I recently heard someone say that we are a fabric of our connected experiences and surroundings, which led me to consider how I became me.
+What has guided my beliefs and contributed to what I feel is essential in life?

-When I looked back, I am very grateful to have had many positive influences.
-My amazing husband of 23 years taught me what perfect love looks like.
+When I look back, I am very grateful to have had many positive influences on my self-image.
+My amazing husband of 25 years taught me what “perfect” love looks like.
+It takes effort, kindness, selflessness, selfishness, and truth.
 It is messy, there are ups and downs, it is hard work, and it is worth EVERY second.
-It takes effort, kindness, selflessness, selfishness, and truth.

-Our beautiful kids have taught me about real love.
-What it means to want everything for someone else and be powerless in giving it to them.
-To allow someone to find their own way, make mistakes without making them bad, and celebrate their joy.
-Our daughter taught me to be creative, vulnerable, and authentic.
-Our son taught me to be fearless, witty and strong.
+Our kids have taught me about unconditional love, the honour of being a witness, and that you can feel completely powerless and be ok.
+To allow someone to find their way, make mistakes without making them wrong, and celebrate their joy.
+Our daughter taught me to be creative, vulnerable, and authentic, and our son was fearless, witty and strong.

-My gramma Cooper taught me about forgiveness, strength, and softness.
-I learned the importance of family, my love of reading and crafts from my mom Linda.
-There are many other strong women who impacted the women I have become.
-My Aunt Ally taught me true friendship and a love of nature, Aunt Laura taught me the importance of education and looking below the surface, Aunt Liela taught me about hard work and dedication and Aunt Terri taught me about how to love my spouse unconditionally.
+Many incredible women impacted the woman I have become.
+Gramma Cooper taught me forgiveness, strength, and softness.
+My mom, Linda, the importance of family and my love of reading and crafts.
+Aunt Ally taught me true friendship and a love of nature, Aunt Laura taught me the importance of education and looking below the surface, Aunt Leila taught me about hard work and dedication, and Aunt Terri taught me how to love my spouse unconditionally.